-Results of the background review and habitat assessment indicate that SAR habitat may be present for:
+Results of the background review and habitat assessment indicate that SAR habitat may be present within the Study Area for:

 - Bobolink and Eastern Meadowlark may be present meadow community adjacent to the PDA (MEMM3 in Attachment A, Figure 2). - Bat SAR may be present in the mature deciduous trees of the hedgerow communities within the 120-m Study Area (FOCM5 in Attachment A, Figure 2).